esa/pykep/doc/sphinx/examples/ex5.rst

 fly-by.
 The selected launch windows is 2016-2017, the launch hyperbolic velocity is 2.5 km/s and the allowed time of flight is in [0.5,3] years.

-To solve such a global optimization problem, we use jDE, a self-adaptive version of differential evolution and the generalized migration operator, thus computing the solution in eight paralel threads.
+To solve such a global optimization problem, we use jDE, a self-adaptive version of differential evolution and the generalized migration operator, thus computing the solution in eight parallel threads.

 The code for this example can be studied `here.
 <https://github.com/esa/pykep/blob/master/pykep/examples/_ex5.py>`_ Feel free to leave comments.